 A growing area of inheritance litigation is sibling feuds over bank accounts jointly titled in the names of a decedent’s children.
-Joint account theft is happening more and more in Florida.
 In a common fact pattern, one sibling absconds with the account after the parent’s death and refuses to share the account with the other joint account owners.
-Fortunately, Florida law provides a remedy to the joint account holders who are victimized by this joint account theft in Florida.
+Fortunately, Florida law provides a remedy to the joint account holders who are victimized by this conduct.

 A person commits theft if he or she knowingly obtains or uses, or endeavors to obtain or to use, the property of another with intent to, either temporarily or permanently:

 (a) Deprive the other person of a right to the property or a benefit from the property.

 (b) Appropriate the property to his or her own use or to the use of any person not entitled to the use of the property.